FoundationDB/fdb-kubernetes-operator/docs/cluster_spec.md

 ## FdbVersion

-FdbVersion represents a version of FoundationDB.\n\nThis provides convenience methods for checking features available in different versions.
+FdbVersion represents a version of FoundationDB.
+This provides convenience methods for checking features available in different versions.

 | Field | Description | Scheme | Required |
 | ----- | ----------- | ------ | -------- |